Introduction

 The Relational Database Management System or RDBMS has become the standard database system since its evolution in the year 1980.
 A number of industries are using the database for their business operations and to manage voluminous data storage too.

-There are many databases in the market and when it comes to choosing any database for the project then you must know the difference between the popular ones and top 3 databases of the market that are SQL vs.Oracle vs MySQL.
-Currently, SQL implementation with ease in RDBMS is like a backbone of the software system.
+There are many databases in the market and when it comes to choosing any database for the project then you must know the difference between the popular ones and the top 3 databases of the market that are SQL vs.Oracle vs MySQL.
+Currently, SQL implementation with ease in RDBMS is like the backbone of the software system.

 A Quick Introduction to Oracle Database